souzanmirza/pharmacy_counting/README.md

 The testsuite tests can be run using the [run_tests.sh](https://github.com/souzanmirza/pharmacy_counting/blob/master/insight_testsuite/run_tests.sh) file to run the sample test in [test_1](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_1).
 Five other tests were implemented which test the following:
 * [test_2](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_2): tests the result when the cost of an entry in itcont.txt is invalid.
 * [test_3](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_3): tests the result when the entries from itcont.txt are copied 268 times and given unique *prescriber_id's*.
 * [test_4](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_4): tests the result when the cost of an entry in itcont.txt is set to zero.
+This test also tests the floating point precision.
 * [test_5](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_5): tests the result when the *prescriber_id* of an entry in itcont.txt is invalid.
 * [test_6](https://github.com/souzanmirza/pharmacy_counting/tree/master/insight_testsuite/tests/test_6): tests the result when an extra entry is added to itcont.txt which has the same name as another drug but with a '-' instead of a whitespace.